 The process of gender affirming treatments is best achieved through a multidisciplinary approach.
 It may include five processes: diagnostic assessment, psychotherapy or counseling, real-life experience, hormone therapy and surgical therapy.
 Having the professionals responsible for each part communicate with each other will maximize the chances of a successful outcome for you.

 In accordance with Standards of Care established by WPATH (World Professional Association for Transgender Health), BVWHC requires individuals seeking hormone therapy to provide a referral letter or chart documentation of psychosocial assessment from a qualified referring health professional.
 A “qualified referring health professional” is one with competence not only in mental health, but also specifically with transgender and non-binary identities and using WPATH Standards of Care.
-The BVWHC counseling supervisor can consult with you and create the chart documentation needed, or you are welcome to provide a referral letter from your own qualified referring health professional.
+We are happy to help you connect with a local mental health provider with expertise in gender and identity issues.
+One such group in Boulder is the Umbrella Collective.
+Please call our clinic for a list of others.

 Living as a person experiencing and expressing gender in transgender and non-binary ways involves significant social, relational and occupational distress.
 Psychological conditions can sometimes develop as part of an individual’s coping process (depression, anxiety, suicidality, drug/alcohol dependency).
 It is important to have an evaluation to: